Thomas Wrede: Life and work

 Wrede was born in Iserlohn-Letmathe.
-He studied art at the Academy of Fine Arts in Münster from 1985 to 1991, Germany, where he also taught some years later.
+He studied art at the Academy of Fine Arts in Münster from 1985 to 1991 and later returned as a professor of photography.
 In 1991 he was the student of Dieter Appelt in Salzburg and Berlin.

-He has been included in many exhibitions such as Strange Paradise at Städtische Galerie Iserlohn, 2005; Seascapes.
+He has been included in exhibitions such as Strange Paradise at Städtische Galerie Iserlohn, 2005; Seascapes.
 Am Meer at Goethe-Institut London and in Helsinki, 2006; Tamed Nature at Brandenburgische Kunstsammlungen, 2005, in Germany; Really True!
 The Assurance of Reality in Photography at Ruhrlandmuseum Essen, 2004, in Germany; and the Paradise of the Modern at Bauhaus Dessau in Germany.
 In 2007 he exhibited Real Landscapes at Galerie Herrmann & Wagner, Berlin and Von Oben und von Unten, at Akademie Franz Hitze Haus, Münster.

-A number of catalogues have been published about Wrede: Strange Paradise (2005), Magic Worlds (2000), Birds Hang in the Air and Crey (1996), Samsoe (1994) and Places and Constellations (1993).
+Published collections of Wrede's work include Strange Paradise (2005), Magic Worlds (2000), Birds Hang in the Air and Crey (1996), Samsoe (1994) and Places and Constellations (1993).

-Style
+Subject Matter

-It is our relation to nature that interests Wrede: Our longing for nature and the medialized description thereof.
-With his camera he observes how artificial nature is received in the same way as real nature.
-This subject matter is well known in German philosophy.
-Philosophers such as Immanuel Kant and Friedrich Hegel studied the dialectic relation to nature.
-Wrede thereby continues this German tradition as a photographer, questioning our perception of nature.
+Wrede's work explores humanity's relationship with nature, including the human affinity for nature and its mediated reception in organic or natural forms.
+Wrede has acknowledged a creative debt to German philosophy, particularly philosophers such as Immanuel Kant and Friedrich Hegel, who studied the dialectic relation to nature.

-Wrede's Real landscapes series are manipulations of landscapes.
-By adding artificial details into real nature he creates a staged scene that looks authentic at first.
-For the observer it becomes difficult to see what is actually real and what is unreal.
-The resemblance to model construction kits is striking.
-In effect he creates dreamlike scenes of nature or perhaps even nightmares.
+Wrede's Real landscapes series features manipulations of landscapes.
+By adding artificial details into real nature, he creates a staged scenes that blend authenticity with artifice, encouraging viewers to question their perception of nature.